 Making the terrarium is pretty fun and simple--just be careful if you're using little miniature cacti.
 I used those little ice cube tongs to place mine after getting some pretty nasty stickers in my fingers.

-Knitted Terrarium Hanger pattern is free if you sign up for our newsletter.
-Just fill out the form on the right, and the link to the pattern will be included in your welcome email.
+The Knitted Terrarium Hanger pattern is free if you sign up for our newsletter.
+Remember, it is not the easiest, but if you have some knitting experience under your belt then you will enjoying using your skills to make something fun like this for your home!
+Just fill out the form on the right, and the link to the pattern will be included in your Welcome Email.*